Taludas/Anno2205-NewFrontiers/README.md

    - Add Urbanisation to all Astronaut Training Centers
    - Unlocked a second unused graphic variant for the Radiator module
    - Changed base workshop Expertise production to 25 (was 10)
    - Changed modifiers for additional Expertise gain from modules and input goods for workshops (total increase 900% up to 250 Expertise).
 Re-weighted the distribution of modifiers from 3,5:1 modules:goods to 2:1 modules:goods.
+     - <details>
-See the tables below to find out about the new values:
+        <summary> Expand to find out more about the new values:</summary>

         |**Icon**| **Module**|**Modifier**||**Icon**|**Good**|**t/min**|**Modifier** |
         |---|---|---|---|---|---|---|---|